 What Do You Mean by Embedding Images?

 People nowadays are becoming less and less interested in reading lots of text.
-They want eye-catching visuals to enhance their reading experience, not an email containing long paragraphs.
+They want eye-catching visuals to enhance their reading experience, not an email design containing long paragraphs.
 You should embed images, that’s a given, but what do you exactly mean by that?

 In a nutshell, embedding an image means adding it into the text of the email message.
 Hence, making it appear exactly as it is on a website rather than as an attachment.